 Extract 2

 ATL1: {the [institution] decided that American English is our English language (.) which means that the webpage and everything is oriented towards one standard that the texts are written towards one standard which I think makes sense (.) but that is simply done like this and that’s that it (.) it is up to every teacher how he or she herself does it so from the university there are no regulations no at least (.)
-I can’t remember any situation where anyone said the one is better or the other is better… as long as it is easily intelligible i think that is the main thing}
+I can’t remember any situation where anyone said the one is better or the other is better… as long as it is easily intelligible I think that is the main thing}

 Lastly, the UK lecturer in extract 3 also explains how as a native speaker of English he had to learn to adjust his communication through English in a manner that was effective for an international student audience, suggesting that for him native English is not considered appropriate for teaching.